What are you looking for?

 Why it matters: Our physical spaces must reflect our educational philosophy.
 Purpose-built facilities support innovation, entrepreneurship, collaboration, and student well-being.

-• icon Completed Innovation Hub upgrades (3D printers, laser cutters)
+• Completed Innovation Hub upgrades (3D printers, laser cutters)

 To foster a lasting commitment to learning within the AWS community by applying current research-based best practices.